vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 from the Amazon Hub Locker pickup.
 I carried the suitcase back rather than wheeling it, but I did have to stop to put the suitcase down several times on the way home.

+## 2025-10-05: interrupted at-home jogging for typing practice

+On Sunday 2025-10-05, I did at-home jogging due to heat.
+However, rather than jog continuously for 30 minutes, I interrupted jogging several times for typing practice, so I effectively jogged about 15 of the 30 minutes.
+I did things this way partly to cap my total time on exercise-like stuff, though I ended up doing more typing practice before and after jogging as well.